Musings

 Time

-If you want to understand time — which is how you come to befriend life — turn to stone.
-Climb a mountain and listen to the conversation between eons encoded in each stripe of rock.
-Walk a beach and comb your fingers through the golden dust that was once a mountain.
 Pick up a perfect oval pebble and feel its mute assurance that time can grind down even the heaviest boulder, and smooth even the sharpest edge.

 What is it with shopping regulations that says you cannot buy a perfectly useable stick of dynamite on a Sunday to blow up your ailing/aging washing machine that takes this moment in time to suddenly spew some gunk and turn your nearly brand new crisp white bedding set into a murder scene, as if a mouse got drowned and mangled in the tub!